 This network is a worldwide Ninja community.
 You can find a BitNinja-protected server in many corners of the Earth, and all of these share attack information with each other.
-If a server in our network faced a cyberattack in Singapore and our software stopped it, the other server in the USA is already protected from this threat.
+If a server in our network faced a cyberattack in Singapore and our software stopped it, the other server in the USA is already safe from this threat.
 According to our report, most of the servers protected by BitNinja are located in Europe and America, but we secure servers in every continent, which is why our service is highly effective.

 On average, every BitNinja user experiences around 200,000 incidents per day, regardless of their location.
 However, users who own multiple servers may face even higher numbers, with some encountering more than 800,000 incidents daily, in addition to potential malware attacks.
 The Honeypots and CAPTCHA modules caught the majority of these incidents.
 The Port honeypots trap suspicious connections, so cyber criminals won't be able to access the valid services on your servers, only the fake ones set up to trap them.
 The CAPTCHA module defends your servers from botnet attacks.
 It is used to identify false positives on the greylist and allow human users to remove themselves from it easily.

 However, a significant number of the incidents (in total, around 430 million during the last 11 months) were malware.
 It is clearly visible that our newly remodeled super-fast Malware Scanner was able to catch even more of these threats than before its implementation The remodeled scanner works by first running a quick scan of the customer's server.

 It scans for obvious signs of malware and takes significantly less time than a deep scan.
 Then the scanner automatically moves on to the deep scan.
 If there is any malicious software, the scanner will quarantine the infected file(s) and notify the server's owner so that they can take appropriate action.
 This two-phase approach ensures that the server is thoroughly scanned for malware without taking up too much time and energy.